-Exhibit No. Description of Exhibit 2.1(1) Agreement and Plan of Merger, dated as of July 25, 2013, by and between CannaVEST Corp., a Texas corporation, and CannaVEST Corp., a Delaware corporation.
-2.1(2) Agreement and Plan of Reorganization by and among CannaVEST Corp., CannaVEST Merger Sub, Inc., CANNAVEST Acquisition LLC, CanX, Inc. and the Starwood Trust, as the Shareholder Representative.
-3.1(1) Certificate of Incorporation of Canna VEST Corp., as filed on January 26, 2013.
-3.2(1) Bylaws of CannaVEST Corp., dated as of January 26, 2013.
-3.3(3) Certificate of Amendment to Certificate of Incorporation of CannaVest Corp., as filed on January 4, 2016.
-3.4 Certificate of Incorporation of the Company, as amended.
-3.5 Bylaws of the Company, as amended.
-4.1 (4) CannaVEST Corp.
-Specimen Stock Certificate 10.1 (5) Promissory Note, dated January 29, 2016, issued by the Company to Wiltshire, LLC.
-10.2 (5) Common Stock Purchase Warrant, dated January 29, 2016, issued by the Company to Wiltshire, LLC.
-31.1 Certification of the Chief Executive Officer pursuant to Section 302(a) of the Sarbanes-Oxley Act of 2002.
-31.2 Certification of the Chief Financial Officer pursuant to Section 302(a) of the Sarbanes-Oxley Act of 2002.
-32.1 Certification of the Chief Executive Officer pursuant to 18 U.S.C.
+Description of Exhibit Agreement and Plan of Merger, dated as of July 25, 2013, by and between CannaVEST Corp., a Texas corporation, and CannaVEST Corp., a Delaware corporation.
+Agreement and Plan of Reorganization by and among CannaVEST Corp., CannaVEST Merger Sub, Inc., CANNAVEST Acquisition LLC, CanX, Inc. and the Starwood Trust, as the Shareholder Representative.
+Certificate of Incorporation of CannaVEST Corp., as filed on January 26, 2013.
+Bylaws of CannaVEST Corp., dated as of January 26, 2013.
+Certificate of Amendment to Certificate of Incorporation of CannaVest Corp., as filed on January 4, 2016.
+Certificate of Incorporation of the Company, as amended.
+Bylaws of the Company, as amended.
+CannaVEST Corp.
+Specimen Stock Certificate Form of Securities Purchase Agreement, dated as of May 25, 2016 by and between the Company and Iliad Research and Trading, L.P.
+Form of Secured Convertible Promissory Note, issued by the Company on May 25, 2016 to Iliad Research and Trading, L.P.
+Form of Security Agreement, dated May 25, 2016, by and between the Company and Iliad Research and Trading, L.P.
+Certification of the Chief Executive Officer pursuant to Section 302(a) of the Sarbanes-Oxley Act of 2002.
+Certification of the Chief Financial Officer pursuant to Section 302(a) of the Sarbanes-Oxley Act of 2002.
+Certification of the Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-32.2 Certification of the Chief Financial Officer pursuant to 18 U.S.C.
+Certification of the Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101 INS XBRL Instance Document 101 SCH XBRL Schema Document 101 CAL XBRL Calculation Linkbase Document 101 LAB XBRL Labels Linkbase Document 101 PRE XBRL Presentation Linkbase Document 101 DEF XBRL Definition Linkbase Document
+XBRL Instance Document XBRL Schema Document XBRL Calculation Linkbase Document XBRL Labels Linkbase Document XBRL Presentation Linkbase Document XBRL Definition Linkbase Document

-^{} Filed herewith.
+\ Filed herewith.

-- The XBRL related information in Exhibit 101 shall not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to liability of that section and shall not be incorporated by reference into any filing or other document pursuant to the Securities Act of 1933, as amended, except as shall be expressly set forth by specific reference in such filing or document. - + Portions of this exhibit have been omitted pursuant to a request for confidential treatment and the non-public information has been filed separately with the Commission. - (1) Incorporated by reference from an exhibit to our Quarterly Report on Form 10-Q filed on August 13, 2013. - (2) Incorporated by reference from an exhibit to our Current Report on Form 8-K filed on January 4, 2016. - (3) Incorporated by reference from an exhibit to our Annual Report on Form 10-K filed on April 14, 2016. - (4) Incorporated by reference from an exhibit to our Current Report on Form 8-K filed on July 31, 2013. - (5) Incorporated by reference from an exhibit to our Current Report on Form 8-K filed on February 3, 2016.
+- + Portions of this exhibit have been omitted pursuant to a request for confidential treatment and the non-public information has been filed separately with the Commission. - (1) Incorporated by reference from an exhibit to our Quarterly Report on Form 10-Q filed on August 13, 2013. - (2) Incorporated by reference from an exhibit to our Current Report on Form 8-K filed on January 4, 2016. - (3) Incorporated by reference from an exhibit to our Annual Report on Form 10-K filed on April 14, 2016. - (4) Incorporated by reference from an exhibit to our Current Report on Form 8-K filed on July 31, 2013. - (5) Incorporated by reference from an exhibit to our Quarterly Report on Form 10-Q filed on May 16, 2016. - (6) Incorporated by reference from an exhibit to our Current Report on Form 8-K filed on May 26, 2016.